 What we call sound is the disturbance in the air hitting our eardrums.
 As one of the results of

-the mind blowing accuracy of the Fine Tuner of the laws and constants of nature5, this
+the mind blowing accuracy of the Fine Tuner and Upholder of the laws and constants of nature5, this

-disturbance creates waves in the air pressure that strictly obey the eternal mathematical rules.
+disturbance creates waves in the air pressure that strictly obey eternal mathematical rules.

-This obedience of nature to the nonphysical laws of mathematics is a mystery in itself, but as
+This obedience of nature to the nonphysical laws of mathematics is a widely recognized mystery in itself, but as

-we shall see, Music greatly adds to the mystery by turning objective waves with abstract ratios
+we shall see, Music greatly adds to the mystery by turning these objective waves with abstract and recurring ratios

-into subjective esthetics with concrete emotions, like turning water into wine or Truth into
+into subjective esthetics with concrete emotions, almost like turning water into wine, or even Truth into

 Beauty for us to behold and enjoy.
 Two famous lines come to mind that we need to combine.